FathimaMarsheenaKP/hand_gesture_based_system_control/README.md

-A hand gesture based system control using mediapipe and computer vison
+A hand gesture based system control using mediapipe and computer visons